damianhakert/damianhakert.github.io/source/posts/2016-12-22-gitlab-8-15-released.html.md

 GitLab will SSH into the instance for you and allow you to do anything you would be able to do from your local instance.

-In the demonstartion at [XX:XX]() we show you how to use the web terminal to quickly try out some changes.
+In the demonstration at [XX:XX]() we show you how to use the web terminal to quickly try out some changes.

 > [Documentation link](link)